 Yes.
 You will only be charged for the data events.
 The first copy of management events is delivered free of charge.

-Q: How do the AWS partner solutions help me analyze the events recorded by CloudTrail?
+Q: How do the Amazon partner solutions help me analyze the events recorded by CloudTrail?

 Multiple partners offer integrated solutions to analyze CloudTrail log files.
 These solutions include features like change tracking, troubleshooting, and security analysis.
 For more information, see the CloudTrail partners section.

-Q: Will turning on CloudTrail impact the performance of my AWS resources, or increase API call latency?
+Q: Will turning on CloudTrail impact the performance of my Amazon Web Services resources, or increase API call latency?

-No. Turning on CloudTrail has no impact on performance of your AWS resources or API call latency.
+No. Turning on CloudTrail has no impact on performance of your Amazon web Services resources or API call latency.